Submitted by Justin Minsker on

 Many more outdoor pursuits are available at other THC state historic sites.
 A few more include fishing at Sabine Pass Battleground near Port Arthur, stargazing at Fort McKavett near Menard, gardening and foraging programs at Caddo Mounds, and enjoying the tranquility of the Japanese Garden of Peace at the National Museum of the Pacific War in Fredericksburg.

 Discover more about your state historic sites.
-Before visiting a site, please check its website or call ahead for hours of operation and Covid-19 safety protocols.
+Before visiting a site, please check its website or call ahead for hours of operation.